ibk1cloud/ibk1cloud.github.io/README.md

  - Date functions for time-based analysis
  - Calculation of metrics such as averages and percentages
  - Data transformation for analytical insights

-**Project Description:** This project analyses a UK NHS-style patient dataset which covers the period from 2024 to 2025.
-The dataset captures hospital activities across NHS regions in England, including patient demographics, diagnosis groups, admission types, referral sources, waiting times, length of stay, treatment costs, and outcomes.
-The aim of the project is to use SQL to identify operational trends, patient outcome patterns, and cost drivers across NHS Trusts and hospitals.
-This portfolio project is designed to demonstrate practical SQL skills in a healthcare context while showing the ability to translate raw data into insights relevant to healthcare delivery, service efficiency, and patient outcomes.

-The objectives of the project are to analyse patient activity across NHS regions, trusts, and hospitals; compare waiting times and length of stay across diagnosis groups; evaluate treatment costs by diagnosis, region, and outcome; examine patient outcomes by age group and gender; and identify referral and admission patterns that may affect operational pressure.

  **Technology used:** SQL server